13 Ways to Make Your Life Ten Times Easier ASAP

 If you’re motivated, or you’d like to become motivated, seeing it written down can immediately add some fuel to the fire.
 Once you admit what you really want it’s harder to back out.
 You don’t want to let yourself down, now do you.
 Plus, accomplishing things feels extra cool when you can reference back to the point you first conceptualized it.
 That’s pure proof that you’re capable, which will always help carry you onto the next thing.

 I have failed at romance and been hurt in the classic rom-com ways and also in the more dangerous thriller film type ways.
 Dating is wild.
 But at the end of the day, I’m a better person because of all of that.
 Truly.
 I’m more humble because of some blows.
 I have more clarity about my needs and values.
 I’m sweeter because I appreciate more.

 Everything you go through is going to change you.
 Just let it change you in the good ways.
 Let heartbreak soften your jagged bits.
 Give yourself credit for how much stronger you are when you bounce back.
 Many romances are not going to last.
 That’s okay.
 They don’t need to.
 Learn about relationships.
 Learn about yourself.
 Be grateful that you had the chance to grow.

 13. Be Kind

 Kindness is the real deal.
-It does mean that you always have to be nice, or to let people do what they want.
-It means that you have enough clarity to know that what other people doesn’t have to do with you.
-It means you can empathize but keep your distance.
-Say no without going off on someone.
-That sort of thing.
+It does mean that you always have to be nice or say yes to everything.
+It means that you have clarity of emotion and can communicate it.
+It means you can listen and empathize without taking on their energy.
+It means you can say no without being harsh.
+It means expressing true compliments and sharing your love.
 It also means being good to yourself, which is naturally the key take away from all of this.
-Other people respect you more when you obviously respect yourself, which makes things run a lot smoother in a variety of ways.
+Other people respect you more when you respect yourself, which tends to make things run a lot smoother in a variety of ways.

 Easier said than done?
 Not really.
-Sure it takes time to change your habits but that’s all that a lot of these things are.
-Habits.
+Sure, it takes time to change your habits.
+But that’s what things are.
+Mindset habits.
 The sooner you get started, the more quickly you’ll see results.
 And you will see results.